This article has been Fact-Checked by Kendall Kennedy MS, RD, RYT

 Difference between white rice and brown rice

-All rice starts as brown rice.
-The difference is that in white rice, its husk, bran and germ get removed.
+All rice starts as “brown” rice.
+The way this becomes white rice is by removing its husk, bran, and germ.

 Micronutrients in rice

-100 grams of cooked long-grain, brown rice provides you with approximately (1):
+100 grams of cooked long-grain brown rice provides you with the following micronutrients (1):